Upcoming programs in Washington DC:

 These events are of interest to both the general public as well mental health professionals.

 Physicians: This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of MedChi, The Maryland State Medical Society, and The Contemporary Freudian Society.
 MedChi is accredited by the ACCME to provide continuing medical education for physicians.
-MedChi designates this live educational activity for a maximum of 4 AMA PRA Category 1 CreditsTM.
+MedChi designates this live educational activity for a maximum of 8.5 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Partial participation in this program is contra-indicated.
 The Contemporary Freudian Society is authorized by MedChi to grant CMEs for this program.
-Upon completion of this program and online survey, participants will be granted certificates for 4 AMA PRA Category 1 credits.
+Upon completion of this program and online survey, participants will be granted certificates for 8.5 AMA PRA Category 1 credits.

 Psychologists: The Contemporary Freudian Society is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Contemporary Freudian Society maintains responsibility for this program and its content.
 CE credits are granted to participants with documented attendance of the entire program and completed evaluation form.
 It is the responsibility of the participants seeking CE credits to comply with these requirements.
-Upon completion of this program and evaluation form, participants will be granted 4 CE credits.
+Upon completion of this program and evaluation form, participants will be granted 8.5 CE credits in the area of Cultural Diversity.

 Social Workers: The Social Work Boards of the District of Columbia, Maryland and Virginia will grant continuing education credits to social workers attending a program offered by an APA authorized sponsor, provided they comply with the requirements stated above for Psychologists.